ViacomInc/data-point/packages/data-point/README.md

   a: undefined
 }

-// adds a default to a PathReducer const r1 = withDefault('$a', 50)
+// adds a default to a path reducer const r1 = withDefault('$a', 50)

 dataPoint.resolve(r1, input) // => 50